Nine transported convicts who helped build Australia

 More than 162,000 prisoners were shipped from Britain and Ireland between 1788 and 1868, and their descendants make up about 20 per cent of the population, according to Ancestry.com.au.

-From its extensive archives, here is a list of nine ex-cons who achieved brilliant success after arriving in the penal colony that turned out to be their personal El Dorados.
+From its extensive archives, here is a list of nine ex-cons who achieved brilliant success after arriving in a penal colony that turned out to be their personal El Dorados.

 1. Mary Wade

-Transported for stealing clothes, Ancestry says Ms Wade gave birth to 21 children.
-Unsurprisingly, tens of thousands of Australians are related to her.
-One of her more famous family members is former prime minister Kevin Rudd.
+Transported for stealing clothes, Ms Wade gave birth to 21 children.
+Unsurprisingly, tens of thousands of Australians are related to her – including former prime minister Kevin Rudd.

 2. John Rowland Jones